 - The proposed activities appear to be part of a sound approach for this sector in the chosen market.

-- Only when applicable, previous performance of applicant, previous interactions and services requested by the applicant involving Global Affairs Canada and its partners will highlight companies that have proven track record of performance and successes, as well as the demonstrated capacity to undertake the proposed project activities (financially viable company, export-ready, available resources, sufficient information, product development stage, production capacity, etc.).
+- Previous performance of applicant, previous interactions and services requested by the applicant involving Global Affairs Canada and its partners will highlight companies that have proven track record of performance and successes, as well as the demonstrated capacity to undertake the proposed project activities (financially viable company, export-ready, available resources, sufficient information, product development stage, production capacity, etc.).

-Applicants can expect to obtain the results of the assessment process within 25 working days of a completed application.
-Global Affairs Canada will notify both successful and unsuccessful applicants, and will provide the successful applications to NRC-IRAP, which will prepare and sign the contribution agreement with each recipient.
-For successful applicants, an authorized officer of your firm will be asked to review and sign the contribution agreement that sets out the approved activities and their associated costs, as well as the responsibilities and obligations.
+The applicants can expect to obtain the results of the assessment process within 25 working days of a completed application.
+Global Affairs Canada will notify both successful and unsuccessful applicants, and will provide the successful applications to the National Research Council of Canada’s Industrial Research Assistance Program (NRC-IRAP ), which will prepare and mail either a Contribution or Grant Agreement to each recipient.
+The recipient can expect to receive the Agreement in the mail within 10 to 12 business days after being notified by Global Affairs Canada of their approval.
+An authorized officer of your firm will be asked to review, and sign and return the Agreement within 20 business days of the NRC-IRAP’s signature date.
+The Agreement is a legally binding document which sets out the approved activities and the approved financial contribution, as well as the responsibilities and obligations of both signing parties.

-Each claim must be accompanied by a status report as described in the contribution agreement, which details the activities and outcomes of your project, measured against the approved activities and project objectives.
-Firms will submit their claims to NRC-IRAP for costs incurred between the start and end dates of the project phase of the signed contribution agreement.
-Firms will not be required to submit receipts.
-However, firms are required to keep adequate financial records and segregate CanExport project costs from their normal operation costs as the program may request proof of costs incurred.
-The terms of the signed contribution agreement will dictate the period for which recipients are expected to keep these financial records.
+Each claim must be accompanied by a status report as described in the Contribution Agreement, which details the activities and outcomes of the project, measured against the approved activities and project objectives.
+The recipient must demonstrate, to the satisfaction of the NRC, acceptable undertaking of the eligible activities.
+Firms will submit their claims to NRC-IRAP for costs incurred between the start and end dates of the project phase of the signed Contribution Agreement.
+Recipients will not be required to submit receipts.
+However, they are required to keep adequate financial records and segregate CanExport project costs from their normal operation costs as the program may request proof of costs incurred.
+The terms of the signed Contribution Agreement will dictate the period for which recipients are expected to keep these financial records.
 The segregation of project costs means the ability to provide traceability of CanExport project costs from normal operating costs.
-For travel costs, more precisely air travel, firms will be requested to provide estimates of economy class airfare at the time of their application, and could be asked to submit receipts of costs incurred when submitting their claim.
-The program will endeavor to pay claims within 20 working days of receiving the claim and associated report.
+NRC-IRAP will endeavor to pay claims within 20 working days of receiving the claim and associated report.

 The Government of Canada will monitor activities, conduct audits and evaluations and seek information on program results.